lemoncheesecake/lemoncheesecake/README.md

 ## Metadata Policy

-The project settings provides a metadata policy that can be used to add constraints to tests and testsuites concerning the usage of metadata.
+The project settings provides a metadata policy that can be used to add constraints to tests and suites concerning the usage of metadata.

 The following example requires that every tests provide a property "priority" whose value is among "low", "medium" and "high":